msztolcman/versionner/README.md

 Data in '[project]' section are default data for whole project.

-Data in '[file:X]' section are for single file from project.
-You can specify here that file 'X' have version string (key: `enabled`), has encoding `encoding` and we have to search for it (`search`) and replace it with value of `replace`.
+Data in '[file:some/folder/some_file.py]' section are for single file from project.
+You can specify here that file 'some/folder/some_file.py' have version string (key: `enabled`), has encoding `encoding` and we have to search for it (`search`) and replace it with value of `replace`.
 If `match` is 'line', then `search` is matched line by line, and for 'file' whole file is read into memory and matched against `search`.

 Installation
 ------------